tumpio/requestcontrol/README.md

 utm_campaign
 ```

+#### Permissions required
+WebExtensions use API permission management.
+This add-on requires permissions for the following APIs:
+- webNavigation API, for setting page action (URL icon).
+- webRequest API, for intercepting HTTP requests.
+- webRequestBlocking, for redirecting and cancelling HTTP requests.
+- storage API, for storing user configurations.

-This is my first WebExtension that I have created.
-I wanted to try them out and see what cababilities they provide.
-I found out that WebExtensions are a very limited way of creating browser extensions.
-You are given a basic set of APIs (access to certain cabibilities of the browser) that your add-ons have to be made with.
-This addon was made using the three APIs, webRequest API for intercepting the HTTP requests, webRequestBlocking for redirecting the HTTP requests and storage API for storing user configurations.
-My other add-ons cannot be created as WebExtensions because there is no API for user interface modifications to customize the browser, and there is now API for managing search engines, and there is no API for creating new toolbars.
+This is my first WebExtension.
+From my experience I can say that WebExtensions are a limited way of creating browser extensions.
+You are given a basic set of APIs (access to certain capabilities of the browser) that your add-ons have to be made with.
+My other add-ons cannot be created as WebExtensions because there is no API for user interface modifications to customize the browser, nor API for managing search engines, nor API for creating new toolbars.